Post Written by

 1 tsp vanilla extract

-After the dough cycle has completed, roll and stretch the dough out on a lightly floured surface into a 15″ by 24″ rectangle.
+Roll and stretch the dough out on a lightly floured surface into a 15″ by 24″ rectangle.

 Mark off 1″ along the 24″ edge of the dough, closest to you.
 You will not spread any butter or Sugar-Cinnamon mixture on this edge so that you can seal the roll.
 Spread the softened butter over the dough with a rubber spatula and then evenly distribute the Sugar and Cinnamon mixture.
 Be careful to leave your 1″ edge clean.
 As a final step, use your rolling pin to lightly roll the Sugar and Cinnamon mixture.